stijn-dejongh/lovecraft_public_domain/raw_converts/mb.md

 silence of the tower.
 It was very dark, for although the sky was clear the moon was now well in the wane, and would not rise till the small hours.
-I thought as I lay there of Denys Barry, and of what would befall that bog when the day came, and found myself almost frantic with an impulse to rush out into the night, take Barry&rsquo;s car, and drive madly to Ballylough out of the menaced lands.
+I thought as I lay there of Denys Barry, and of what would befall that bog when the day came, and found myself almost frantic with an impulse to rush out into the night, take Barry's car, and drive madly to Ballylough out of the menaced lands.
 But before my fears could crystallise into action I had fallen asleep, and gazed in dreams upon the city in the valley, cold and dead under a shroud of hideous shadow.